AlvaroAlija/pinguin-game-jam/README.md

 ## Controls

-- Left Arrow Key: Move Left
+- A: Move Left
-- Right Arrow Key: Move Right
+- D: Move Right
-- Pick Up Key: Collect eggs from boxes (exact key depends on setup)
+- E: Collect eggs from boxes (exact key depends on setup)
 - Deliver eggs to the sled and repeat until time runs out.